HbbTV-Association/ReferenceApplication/tools/java/readme.txt

 ====================
 Input video file is trancoded to multiple streams (resolution, bitrate).
 Streams are dashed to an unecrypted manifest.mpd file.
-Streams are encrypted and dashed to a MultiDRM manifest.mpd file (playready,marlin,widevine).
+Streams are encrypted and dashed to a MultiDRM manifest.mpd file (playready,marlin,widevine,clearkey).
+Insert EventMessageBox(EMSG) to mp4 segment and manifest.mpd files.

 Best result is achieved if input file is h264,h265/aac/25fps/16:9 format.
 - AVC(h264) video codec, HEVC(h265) video codec